Why have I put this on the web?

 I found it amazing how many Architects/building designers would leave the DP locations to the hydraulic consultant.

 So you know what the Hydraulic Consultant/Engineer would do?
-Yep, position the pipes where there are accessible, can be maintained, where leaks won't cause a problem, and also because we like the look of pipes right?
+Yep, position the pipes where they are accessible, can be maintained, where leaks won't cause a problem, and also because we like the look of pipes right?

 However this seemed to clash with the Building designers ideas, they prefer the look of their buildings instead.
 Who would've thought?